NURS FPX 6030 Assessment 2 Problem Statement (PICOT)

 Quality Improvement Initiative

-During do phase, the specified workout interventional plan will be implemented, receive feedback and modify according to the results obtained.
-Thus, the aim of this study is to evaluate descrete improvement in physical function in order to identify ways of maximizing that function based on pilot data as well as findings within the Short Physical Performance Battery.
+During the do phase, the specified workout interventional plan will be implemented, received feedback, and modified according to the results obtained.
+Thus, this study aims to evaluate discrete improvement in physical function to identify ways of maximizing that function based on pilot data as well as findings within the Short Physical Performance Battery.

 • Potential Challenges